asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 - It should be obvious that $$m+n=N$$.
 - The indices $$T1, T2, ...$$ are not sequential.
 Neither are $$U1, U2, ...$$

 Now we reorganise the original covariance matrix $$\Sigma$$ by grouping the variables in $$X_U$$ into one submatrix, and the ones in $$X_T$$ into another submatrix.
 These submatrices form the diagonals of this new block diagonal matrix.
-Note that functionally, this reorganisation does not affect the properties of $$\Sigma$$; it is still the original covariance matrix; it is just that the indices map to different random variables.
+Note that functionally, this reorganisation does not affect the properties of $$\Sigma$$; it is still the original covariance matrix; it is just that the **indices map to different random variables**.

 $$
 \begin{equation}